grahamhome/llm-ant-farm/README.md

 	    - In the Stanford experiment the embedding vectors were created by the LLM - is there a better way?
             - [Yes!](https://www.sbert.net/index.html)
 - Agents have a loop routine:
+    - (Potentially) Update Importance Scores: Update the importance scores of all memories (TBD: I am not sure how importance scores are calculated yet)
     - Reflect: If the sum of the importance scores of the agent's recent memory exceed a threshold, create a new record in the agent's memory stream by inputting the important memories to the LLM and asking for a higher-level observation.
     - Plan: If the agent has no plan (most recent plan has completed), create a new plan by prompting the LLM with the agent's summary description and a summary of their previous day (user-generated for day o).
 Add the plan to the agent's memory stream.
          - Plan is composed recursively by first generating high-level (e.g. 5-8 tasks) plan, then recursively breaking down each high-level task into steps and adding them to the plan.